-The NVIDIA CUDA Profiling Tools Interface (CUPTI) is a dynamic library that enables the creation of profiling and tracing tools that target CUDA applications.
+The NVIDIA CUDA Profiling Tools Interface (CUPTI) is a library that enables the creation of profiling and tracing tools that target CUDA applications.
 CUPTI provides a set of APIs targeted at ISVs creating profilers and other performance optimization tools:

 • the Activity API,